 Participants work alongside hospital professionals as observers in patient treatment programs.
 Service to the hospital is an important aspect of all placement options.
 Expected placement options include Adult Admission Services, Adult Extended Treatment Services, or the Specialty Services Division, which includes the adolescent, geropsychiatry, and medical units.

-The application for the 2018 Davidson-Broughton Summer Study Program is now open.
+The application for the 2019 Davidson-Broughton Summer Study Program will be released in January 2019.

 Applications for the Davidson-Broughton Summer Study Program are accepted online.
 Please review the below information regarding the program and application process before beginning your application.

 All application materials must be received by March 15 of the application year.
 When completing the online application, progress cannot be saved; the application must be completed in its entirety during one session.

 In addition to the application materials above, all applicants must certify that they understand the program requirements regarding tuberculosis testing and Hepatitis B vaccination.
 Non-Davidson students who will require a letter grade for the course for submission to their home institution must indicate this at the time of application.
 If you are unsure whether your program will require a letter grade, please contact your home institution's registrar to confirm whether or not you will require a letter grade.